-Individuals who may or may not have decided on a science, technology, engineering, and mathematics (STEM) or manufacturing career path or are considering alternative career paths, with a likelihood of joining the workforce in about 5-15 years This can include:
+Individuals who may or may not have decided on a science, technology, engineering, and mathematics (STEM) or manufacturing career path or are considering alternative career paths, with a likelihood of joining the workforce in about 5-15 years

+This can include:

+- K-12 students

+- Veterans

-- K-12 students - Veterans - Displaced workers, underemployed workers, or workers in other sectors To encourage the future workforce to pursue careers in advanced manufacturing, these individuals (and those who support them) need to understand the requirements and pathways to high-quality jobs.
-To province the full potential of the LLC To maximize the full potential of the U.S manufacturing resurgence and ensure the nation's manufacturers have access to a skilled, diverse, and steady talent pool, this roadmap outlines three priorities and serves as a guide for an all-of-manufacturing approach to workforce development.
+- Displaced workers, underemployed workers, or workers in other sectors

+To encourage the future workforce to pursue careers in advanced manufacturing, these individuals (and those who support them) need to understand the requirements and pathways to high-quality jobs.

+To maximize the full potential of the U.S manufacturing resurgence and ensure the nation's manufacturers have access to a skilled, diverse, and steady talent pool, this roadmap outlines three priorities and serves as a guide for an all-of-manufacturing approach to workforce development.